NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Ghoul Hide.md

 **Bulk** 2; **Size** med
 **Usage** wornarmor

-Stitched together from pieces of ghoul skin, this suit of _+1 hide armor_ grants you a +1 item bonus to saving throws against disease and paralysis and makes you immune to the paralysis of ghouls. _Ghoul hide_ with a _resilient rune_ increases the resilient rune's item bonus to saving throws against disease and paralysis by 1 (maximum +4).
+Stitched together from pieces of ghoul skin, this suit of _+1 hide armor_ grants you a +1 item bonus to saving throws against curses and makes you immune to the stench of ghouls.
+Ghoul hide with a resilient rune increases the resilient rune's item bonus to saving throws against curses by 1 (maximum +4).

-_Ghoul hide_ hisses with sibilant hatred at the touch of elves.
-When worn by a creature with the elf trait, the armor gains the noisy trait.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*